etendosoftware/docs/docs/user-guide/etendo-copilot/setup-and-usage.md

 In this case, Etendo Copilot has two alternatives:

 1. *Dataset installation*: Etendo provides dataset options to install predetermined assistants.
-In case of installing Etendo Copilot, for example, Bastian dataset(?) is available, to answer your questions about Etendo documentation.
+In case of installing Etendo Copilot, for example, **Etendo Copilot** dataset is available, which includes Bastian assistant to answer your questions about Etendo documentation.

     ![](../../assets/user-guide/etendo-copilot/setup/dataset-installing.png)

     !!!info
-        To check the list of available assistants, visit [Default Copilot Apps](../../user-guide/etendo-copilot/bundles/overview.md#default-copilot-apps)(?)
+        To check the list of available assistants, visit [Default Assistants](../../user-guide/etendo-copilot/bundles/overview.md#default-assistants).

     Once the reference data is applied, it is necessary to go to the **Assistant Window**, select the corresponding Assistant and click [Sync Assistant](#sync-assistant-button).